 This is probably a case by case scenario, where the model in exam plays a crucial role in the definition of the attack.

+It would be interesting to assess how the attacks developed so far fair against a similar model trained on different datasets, like: MS-COCO, CIFAR-10 or Fashion-MNIST.
 The idea is to pick a new dataset, train a second machine learning model and then attack it using techniques developed for the first model.
 The interest stems from the idea that I might infer the power of the transfer attack given the difference in architectures of the two models.

 You can find the code that I used here.